 On the day of your team member's shift, they will clock into the Area they have been scheduled into, and the timesheet will reflect the Area they worked in.

-For more information about how to set up your Locations and Areas, check out this help document.
+For more information about how to set up your Locations and Areas, check out Organisations, Locations and Area set up.

 When you created your account, you will have created your first Location.
 To add Areas to this Location or create a new Location, head to the Locations tab.

 2. Customise your account settings

 Once your Areas are set up, it’s now time to configure your Location to ensure it reflects how your business operates and how you manage your team today.

 Default shift durations.
 Setting your default will save you from changing the duration each time you create a new shift.

 Whether team members can swap shifts, and if your manager needs to approve each swap.